endemic/freecell/README.md

 - [x] add method to card to manually set to face up or face down
   * "reset" method should make everything face down
 - [x] fix menu bar on mobile -- for some reason the event handlers don't work
-- [ ] Add delayed animation to moving `grabbed` object so cards swirl around as they are moved
 - [x] Cards are still animating _under_ when double-click
-- [ ] Ensure that "movable cards" counter updates properly
+- [x] Ensure that "movable cards" counter updates properly

+## IN PROGRESS

+- [x] Add delayed animation to moving `grabbed` object so cards swirl around as they are moved
+  * this is problematic using delays, because each time the player moves the cursor, the delay is reset -- therefore the child cards don't actually move until the cursor _stops_
 - [ ] Use `filter: invert(1);` when tapping on too many cards; ones you can't pick up are inverted?
 - [ ] BUG: if clicking the canvas immediately after waterfall is fired and before a double-clicked card is animated, a TypeError gets generated because `resetZIndex` is called on the card after a 250ms delay, but `reset()` has already been called by the game, which removes all parent references.
 Solution: delay game win check by 250ms
+- [ ] Ensure status/menu bars look good on portrait/landscape desktop/mobile
+  * can use orientation media queries for different height values
+- [ ] Add metadata/icon
+- [ ] service worker for offline access